bellingcat/bcat-discord-bot/README.md

 # Discord Bot with Web Interface

-A Discord bot that collects messages from channels and displays them in a web interface similar to a discussion board.
+A Discord bot that collects forum threads with the 'Featured' tag and displays them in a web interface similar to a discussion board.
 The web interface can be embedded in a WordPress site via an iframe.

 ## Setup